wildfly/quickstart/README.md

 Introduction
 ---------------------

 The quickstarts included in this distribution were written to demonstrate Java EE 6 and a few additional technologies.
-They provide small, specific, working examples that can used as a reference for your own project.
+They provide small, specific, working examples that can be used as a reference for your own project.

 These quickstarts run on both JBoss Enterprise Application Platform 6 and JBoss AS 7.
-If you want to run the quickstarts on JBoss Enterprise Application Platform 6, we recommend using the JBoss Enterprise Application Platform 6 zip file.
+If you want to run the quickstarts on JBoss Enterprise Application Platform 6, we recommend using the JBoss Enterprise Application Platform 6 ZIP file.
 This version uses the correct dependencies and ensures you test and compile against your runtime environment.

 Be sure to read this entire document before you attempt to work with the quickstarts.
 It contains the following information: